 Have you wondered why parrots self harm?
 Feather plucking and self-mutilation are problems with domestic parrots.
 It's never been shown that birds in the wild self mutilate or feather pluck.
 And, this behavior is significantly less common in parent reared chicks.
 Why parrots self harming behavior a captive bird problem?
 We don't really know, but theories abound.

 What we do know is that having a beautiful Cockatoo or an African Grey attack his or her own feathers and skin is particularly stressful for the confused owner.
 Apart from the stress of having a beautiful bird lose it's looks, owners worry a lot that their bird is suffering and that the problem will get worse.
 Owner guilt may result in undue attention when the bird engages in plucking, thereby reinforcing the behavior.

 It is theorized that while one simple situation may cause the onset of feather picking, feather picking and self-mutilation quickly becomes a "habit" which is maintained through a mix of:

-- Developmental milestones that may have been missed due to being hand-reared rather than parent reared
+- Developmental milestones that may have been missed due to being hand-reared by people rather than parent reared

 - Improper behavioral reinforcement